 Real-Time Integration Is Jet Fuel For These Five CPQ Metrics

 By enabling real-time sharing of data, insights and knowledge across sales, sales operations and services teams, sales representatives can capitalize on new opportunities faster and close them quicker.
-With real-time data integration they have the data and specific products that are available for cross-sell and up-sell to specific customers.
+With real-time integration they have the data and specific products that are available for cross-sell and up-sell to specific customers.

-- Quote Cycle Time – The total time it takes to create a finished quote and return it back to a This metric measures the efficiency and speed of a real-time integration between diverse systems including ERP, CRM and pricing that enable CPQ strategies to be successful.
+- Quote Cycle Time – The total time it takes to create a finished quote and return it back to a client.
+This metric measures the efficiency and speed of a real-time integration between diverse systems including ERP, CRM and pricing that enable CPQ strategies to be successful.
 Without real-time integration quote cycle times can range to days or weeks, especially for complex products.
 Once real-time integration between ERP and CRM systems is in place this can be trimmed to hours or minutes.

 - Quote Conversion Rate – The percentage of quotes produced that lead to closed sales, this metric reflects how well orchestrated a company is at putting the best possible quotes together in the shortest possible time that meet customer requirements.
 Quote conversion rates provide insights into what can be done more effectively in a quote workflow to make sales more competitive as well.
 Successful quote conversions are the result of having real-time pricing, product and manufacturing data from an ERP system available in real-time within CPQ apps that sales teams are using daily.